aleksandra-ss/Analyzing_Financial_Data_with_SQL/README.md

 **Author:** Aleksandra Solak <br />
 **Email:**  aleksandrasolak@yahoo.com <br />
-**LinkedIn:** linkedin.com/in/aleksandra-solak <br />
+**LinkedIn:** www.linkedin.com/in/aleksandra-solak <br />

-This project relies on meticulous analysis to validate key financial metrics, answer pertinent business questions, and enable informed decision-making.
+### Project Overview

+This project is an in-depth investigation of financial data dynamics, combining data modeling, data cleaning, and exploratory data analysis (EDA).
+This analysis, viewed through the lens of EDA, reveals important aspects of financial activities, revealing stories embedded in trends and patterns.

 ### Structure of project